-If an endpoint modifies its local transport parameters (address and/ or port), and if the modification requires a new DTLS association, the endpoint MUST change its DTLS role, change its fingerprint value, and/or use the SDP 'dtls-connection' attribute with a 'new' value Section 4.
+If an endpoint modifies its local transport parameters (address and/ or port), and if the modification requires a new DTLS association, the endpoint MUST change its DTLS role, change its fingerprint value, and/or use the SDP 'dtls-id' attribute with a new value Section 4.

-If the underlying transport explicitly prohibits a DTLS association to span multiple transports, the SDP 'dtls-connection' attribute MUST be set to 'new' if the transport is changed.
+If the underlying transport explicitly prohibits a DTLS association to span multiple transports, and if the transport is changed, a new value MUST be assigned to the the SDP 'dtls-id' attribute.
 An example of such case is when DTLS is carried over SCTP, as described in [RFC6083].